Industrial Ergonomics Assessments & Surveys

 - Manual handling tasks

 Industrial Ergonomics surveys are suitable for any areas within a worker’s environment were concerns have been raised.
-The objectives of the survey are to reduce the risk of musculoskeletal disorders (MSDs), improve wellbeing and maintain/improve productivity.
+The objectives of the survey are to reduce the risk of musculoskeletal disorders (MSDs), Repetitive Strain Injury (RSI), improve wellbeing and maintain/improve productivity.

 Morgan Maxwell approach to Industrial Ergonomics